 You'll need to map out where the trail for Pedra da Gávea starts but armed with the right info, and of course all-important supplies, this is one high point you won't be sharing with the masses.

 Rio is a vast metropolis which is packed with more local spots than you could discover in a lifetime, and these tips should start you on the right track but to really live like a local in Rio you'll need your own place to stay.

 As a visitor a great way to immerse yourself in authentic Rio culture is to avoid chain hotels and stay at a pousada - Brazil's answer to B&Bs and guest houses.
 Each is unique, individual and characterful, and they offer the perfect solution to help you live like a local in Rio.

-Give living like a local in Rio de Janeiro a go yourself; check out the latest flight deals from the likes of British Airways, while ebookers has great offers on holidays to Brazil.
-You can also visit our complete collection of travel deals to search special offers from your favourite brands.
+Try living like a local in Rio de Janeiro: check out the latest flight deals from the likes of British Airways, while ebookers has great offers on holidays to Brazil.
+You can also visit our complete collection of travel deals to search for special offers from your favourite brands.

 More about Rio de Janeiro

 Get your weekly fix of holiday inspiration from some of the world's best travel writers plus save on your next trip with the latest exclusive offers

 We promise not to share your details